Skip to Content

 Social housing providers will expect the client to substantiate their property is not able to provide safe and secure accommodation to have a child returned from out-of-home care, or to help prevent children from entering out-of-home care .
 This may include:

-• written correspondence from a DCJ Housing - Community Services staff member
+• written correspondence from a DCJ - Community Services staff member

 • report or letter from Corrective Services NSW or a social worker

-Additionally, if the tenant is seeking a transfer to take up additional entitlements for Aboriginal people, the tenant will need to confirm their Aboriginality, if they have not already done so.
-For more information on Confirmation of Aboriginality, see the Social Housing Eligibility and Allocations policy supplement - Section 3 Aboriginality.
+Additionally, if the tenant is requesting a transfer to take up additional entitlements for Aboriginal and/or Torres Strait Islander people, they will need to provide acceptable evidence to confirm their Aboriginality, if they have not already done so.
+For more information on confirming eligibility for Aboriginal housing, products and services, see the Social Housing Eligibility and Allocations policy supplement - Section 3 Aboriginality.

 4. Legislation and compliance